OCTOBER 2020 NEWSLETTER

 This policy differs slightly from the one for regular snow days.
 The Snow Day Policy is printed in the Handbook.

 Little Folks provides morning and afternoon snacks for all of the children.
 Typically, we serve them milk, juice or water (whatever they prefer) and different types of crackers, pretzels, or fruits.
 Some parents have expressed an interest in sending in snacks for the children and they are welcome to do so.
+This year any snacks sent in by parents for the class must be packaged – nothing home-made this year!
 If you would like to provide a snack for the class on any day, please just check with your child’s teacher.

 Blankets are required for all children who nap or rest during rest time.
 Parents may purchase a blanket from the school for the one time price of $10.00.
 The school will launder this blanket each week and you may keep it when your child leaves the school.
-If you wish to send in your own blanket, that is fine, the blanket will have to be brought in on a daily basis in a back pack or bag or be small enough to be stored with the child’s mat.
-We do not have the room to store – even on a daily basis – the large sized blankets, quilts, afghans, etc. which have been sent in the past.
-All blankets from home must go home at the end of each week to be laundered.
+If you wish to send in your own blanket, that is fine, the blanket will have to be brought in on a daily basis in a back pack or bag.

-PRE-KINDERGARTEN – MS MARRIAH, MRS. DONAGHEY, MS LINDA and MS SARAH
+PRE-KINDERGARTEN –MRS. DONAGHEY, MS LINDA and MS SARAH

 It’s hard to believe that the spooky month of October is already here and Halloween is just around the corner.
-We will be decorating our room with pumpkins, ghosts, spiders, bats, and Frankenstein.
+We will be decorating our room with pumpkins, ghosts, spiders, bats, Frankenstein and black cats.
+The leaves on our tree will be changing colors.
 We will also learn about Christopher Columbus and how pumpkins grow.

-Academics This Month: SHAPE: Triangle; COLOR: Orange; NUMBER: 7; LETTERS: Cc, Dd, Ee and Ff.
+Academics This Month: SHAPE: Triangle; COLOR: Orange; NUMBER: 7; LETTERS: Bb, Cc, Dd and Ee.

 The spooky month of October is here!
 September went by so fast.
 The preschoolers were busy meeting their new teachers and making new friends.
 We have been working really hard also.
 We have been learning to recognize the color red and the circle shape.
 The numbers 1 to 10 are being introduced.
 We are also starting to recognize the letters of the alphabet.
 Each week the teachers will introduce a new letter.
-Naturally, we started with “Aa”.
-We made Apples and Ants on an Anthill.
-We also learned the letter T for Tractor.
 We learned about the number 1.
 We have been busy learning about Fall.
 We have talked about the leaves changing colors and the weather turning cooler.

 We are looking forward to October!